Connect with us

 Lack of Education

 In the meantime, search for jobs that are willing to look at a combination of education and experience.
 Your experience shows your knowledge and ability to apply that knowledge.
 So even though you may not meet all of the education requirements, you may not be out of the running!
-Employers tend to look at your commitment to self-improvement as an indicator of your dedication to fulfill their requirements.
+Employers tend to look at your commitment to self-improvement as an indicator of your dedication to fulfilling their requirements.

 Absence of references or referrals

 Don’t know where to start?
-Think of all the people you have worked with that could vouch for your experience and skills.
+Think of all the people you have worked with who could vouch for your experience and skills.
 Reach out and share your goals and professional background with them and ask them to do the same.
 Quid pro quo, right?
 Make the effort to be active on networking sites like Linkedin to increase your network.
 The more interactions you have, the larger your network will grow.
 Continue to cultivate your network by attending networking events in person and online.
 There are so many avenues available to expand your network, and yes, it will take a little work on your part.
 The people you meet and grow relationships with could potentially be your next employer!

-There are other barriers that could occur to include:
+Other barriers could occur to include:

 • Age